Leftist seen easily winning Costa Rica presidency after rival pulls out

 Solis has promised to fight Costa Rica's stubbornly high poverty rate while stamping out corruption, an issue that has dogged President Laura Chinchilla's administration.

-"We need oxygen," said Carmen Antillon, a 70-year-old publicist and former ruling party supporter as she exited a school in San Jose where she voted for Solis.
-"The culture of this government is basically one of corruption."

-There were few voters at the voting station shortly after polls opened on Sunday and analysts have predicted a low turnout.
+"We want to recover that sense of solidarity, of social inclusion, and commitment to the neediest Costa Ricans that has been lost," Solis, of the Citizen Action Party (PAC), told a press conference on Saturday.

-No candidate won the more than 40 percent of votes needed in February to avoid a run-off in the coffee-producing nation, paving the way for Sunday's showdown.
+No candidate won the more than 40 percent of votes needed in February to avoid a run-off in the coffee-producing nation known for its white sand beaches, ecotourism and stable politics, paving the way for Sunday's showdown.

 The constitution requires Araya to remain on the ballot and his party continues to campaign, so theoretically he could win.

+If Araya won "it would mean a robbery.
+My country would go bankrupt," said Maria Fernando Sanchez, 21, a student at the University of Costa Rica, calling the PLN corrupt.

-A prosecutor's investigation into allegations of abuse of authority and embezzlement while Araya was mayor of San Jose made it hard for the former front-runner to distance himself from party scandals.
+A prosecutor's probe into allegations of abuse of authority and embezzlement while Araya was mayor of San Jose made it hard for the former front-runner to distance himself from party scandals.

 A University of Costa Rica survey last month showed Solis had more than 64 percent support while Araya trailed with around 21 percent.
 Within hours, Araya said he would no longer campaign.